 It’s rare to find a duo that’s as hard-working as Violet Night.
-The two from British Columbia, Canada, are putting their rural hometown on the map thanks to their hard work and creativity.
-Armed with only their debut album Colors of You, Connor Pohl and T.J.
-Rounthwaite show their world they’re a force to be reckoned with.
+The two from British Columbia, Canada are putting their rural hometown on the map thanks to their hard work and creativity.
+Armed with only their debut album Colorus of You, Connor Pohl and T.J.
+Rounthwaite are showing their world they’re a force to be reckoned with.

-“We grew up on everything from heavy metal and rap to emo and pop.
+“We grew up on everything from heavy metal and rap, to emo and pop.
 We try to create a colorful mosaic of all those influences when we write; we’ve never created with borders or put limitations on what we are allowed to sound like,” said Pohl.
-“We’ll always do whatever feels most honest to us at that moment in our lives, and I think we’ve done that here.
-We are really proud of the album and hope the hues presented complement yours: the colors of you.”
+“We’ll always do whatever feels most honest to us at that moment in our lives and I think we’ve done that here.
+We are really proud of the album and hope the hues presented complement yours: the colours of you.”

 Violet Night Telling Profound Personal Stories